Best Machine Learning APIs for 2024: A Deep Dive Review

 - AutoML: AutoML allows users to train custom machine learning models with minimal coding experience.
 It automates the process of model selection, hyperparameter tuning, and feature engineering, making it easier for non-experts to build high-performing models.

-- TensorFlow Integration: Google Cloud AI Platform provides seamless integration with TensorFlow, Google’s open-source machine learning framework.
+- TensorFlow Integration: Google Cloud AI Platform provides integration with TensorFlow, Google’s open-source machine learning framework.
 Users can train and deploy TensorFlow models on Google’s infrastructure, taking advantage of its scalability and performance.
 You can also train models in other frameworks like PyTorch.

 - Vertex AI: Vertex AI is a unified platform for the entire ML lifecycle, from data ingestion and preparation to model deployment and monitoring.
 It streamlines the ML development process and provides a centralized location for managing all ML resources.